 Marriott Alumni Magazine

-The Marriott School’s alumni magazine was named Exchange until June 2001 when it was renamed Marriott Alumni Magazine.
+BYU Marriott’s alumni magazine was named Exchange until June 2001 when it was renamed Marriott Alumni Magazine.
 Quotations from and references to these publications should reflect this change.

-Exchange reported the happenings of the business school professionally for more than two decades.
+Exchange reported the happenings of the business school for more than two decades.
 Marriott Alumni Magazine continues this great tradition.

-When medium refers to any physical material used to store data, such as DVD, disk, tape, or paper, the plural noun is media, which takes a plural verb.
+When medium refers to any physical material used to store data, such as DVD, disk, or paper, the plural noun is media, which takes a plural verb.
 When medium refers to those who claim to commune with the dead, the plural noun is mediums.

 The best medium for this project is the internet.